marora7926/aus_insci_project/README.md

 ## <span style="color:lightgreen">Future developments</span>
-  1. Collect data from forms and save to mongoose atlas
+  1. Collect data from forms and save to mongoose DB atlas
+  2. Fetch data from Google Scholar or PubMed API in the search literature section.
-  2. Use inquirer to enter new data from back end.
+  3. Use inquirer to enter new data from the back end (e.g., dynamically adding new published articles to the page).
-  3. Have a donate feature and implement a payment gateway for this.
+  4. Implement a gateway for processing payments in future (e.g., for fundraising)
-  4. Global CSS styling.
+  5. Global CSS styling and branding.
-  5. Users inputs will be validated.
-  6. Allow user to search a password on the dashboard.
-  7. Finding a more secure way to encrypting the database.
-  8. Add a reveal icon to display the password.
-  9. URL click will direct to the website and auto-fill username and password.
+  6. Improve features and functionality by undertaking a consumer focus group discussion and understand their needs and build further insight.

 ## <span style="color:lightgreen">Screenshot Landing page</span>
 ![Screenshot-landing-page](./client/src/assets/images/images/landing-page.png)